THE HASLEMERE HOOP

 (sp) signpost (wm) waymark (wms) waymarks

 Turn R (W) out of the Prince of Wales car park and continue ahead on Hewshott Lane.
 Shortly after the Hewshott sign turn R into Mount Pleasant driveway and ascend public bridleway (wm), ignoring turn-offs.
 The path climbs steeply, generally NW, and, bearing L, meets wide vehicle track across Bramshott Common access land, metalled and degraded in places.
+NB this is MOD managed access land and may occasionally be in MOD use.
 Continue ahead, crossing straight over all crossing tracks and paths until 50m before track peters out at main London-Portsmouth dual carriageway (A3) ahead.
 Turn L on metalled vehicle track to Canadian Memorial and memorial maples along A3 (best in autumn) (Car Parks on A3 L and about 1km through memorial maples (NE).
 Vehicle road under the A3 to Grayshott 500m further NE.
 [Grayshott about 1km from underpass along Crossways Road.]